 Read my post about the best beaches in Malta to discover other amazing beaches.

 You can visit the Calypso Cave located on the cliffs on the western corner of the beach.
 From there enjoy the great view of the whole valley.

 Between Malta (Cirkewwa Ferry Terminal) and Gozo (Mgarr Ferry Terminal) operates a ferry for passengers and vehicles.
 Just follow the Ferry Terminal signs for cars/passengers.
 During the day the ferry leaves every 45 minutes.
 Check out the timetable here.

 We arrived just in time to catch the ferry.
-There are plenty places because it has 2 storeys, our car was almost the last one.
+There are plenty of places because it has 2 storeys, our car was almost the last one.
 The crossing time is approximately 25 minutes, so we had time to go up to the deck and enjoy the wind.
 You have to pay with cash on the way back to the mainland.
 Standard fare costs 4,65 euro per person, a car with a driver costs 15,70 euro.

-On Gozo, we went to everywhere by the rented car.
+On Gozo, we went everywhere by the rented car.
 If you are using GPS, check out the road type settings, because our GPS brought us to very steep, narrow and rocky roads.

 Hop on hop off buses operate on the island.
 Take a look at the map and details here.

 They advertise themselves with their old and traditional oven cooking.
 I read about this place somewhere.
 We arrived at around 5:30 pm, the sign said it’s open, unfortunately, it wasn’t.
 We haven’t found any opening time, so decided to have dinner later on the main island.

 When I got home, I checked their opening time: on Wednesday it’s closed, on the other days it’s open from 8 am to 3 am and between 6 pm and 11 pm.
 We should have arrived half an hour later.